 Restricted to radio-television-film majors.
 Three lecture hours and three laboratory hours a week for one semester.
 Only one of the following may be counted: Radio-Television-Film 340M, 343 (Topic 6), 366K (Topic: Music Film Production), 366K (Topic 5).
-Prerequisite: Upper-division standing; and Radio-Television-Film 366K (Topic 2), 366K (Topic 3), 366K (Topic 4), or 366K (Topic 6).
+Prerequisite: Radio-Television-Film 366K and consent of instructor.